christinepoydence/checkout-order-total-kata/README.md

 In order to run this code, you will need:

-  - Version 10 or higher of Node.js (This project was developed using v14.15.0.)
+  - Version 14 or higher of Node.js (This project was developed using v14.16.0.)
   - npm installed (This should be installed automatically as part of the node.js installation.)

+  The most recent LTS version of Node.js can be installed from: https://nodejs.org/en/download/

 ## Initial Set-up